About Public Impact Research Initiative Grants

-The PIRI program prioritizes research that is centered around cogenerated ideas of mutual benefit to the researcher(s) and partner(s), and endeavors to combine academic knowledge with community-based knowledge in a multidirectional and reciprocal way.
+The PIRI program prioritizes research that is centered around cogenerated ideas of mutual benefit to the researcher(s) and partner(s), and endeavors to combine academic knowledge with community based knowledge in a multidirectional and reciprocal way.
 We are interested in supporting research that expands who is included in the generation of knowledge and recognizes the assets that community members bring to those of university members.
 We value the inclusion of partners and public impacts that have been historically excluded in academic practices.

+Publicly-engaged research can have an impact at varying scales and disciplines, with many different community partners.
 For examples of projects previously supported by this program, please see our 2021-2022 PIRI recipients.

 To answer your questions about the program, PIRI “Office Hours” will be held on the following days/times via Zoom.
 Office hours require registration, available through the hyperlinks below:

 Nov 23, 2021 10:00 AM Pacific Time (US and Canada) Dec 9, 2021 12:00 PM Pacific Time (US and Canada) Jan 3, 2022 01:00 PM Pacific Time (US and Canada)

 - Jan 24, 2022, 1:00PM Pacific Time (US and Canada)

 Recipients of a Public Impact Research Program grant will receive $5,000-$10,000 for their proposed activities, depending upon budget request and program review.
 Applications and supporting materials must be received by